yupferris/rustual-boy-www/posts/bughunt-001-vertical-force.md

 let rhs = (self.reg_gpr(reg1) as i32) as i64;
 ```

 All we had to do all along was cast to signed `i32`'s, then to `i64`'s from there, sign-extending our operands.
 And that's it!
+I'm still not sure how I missed this so many times, but my guess is simply habit.
+In Rust, when casting from a small, signed type (such as `i8`) to a larger, unsigned type (such as `u32`), the value gets sign-extended.
+However, when casting from a smaller, unsigned type to a larger, signed type, the value is zero-extended (which makes sense, since the sign bit isn't meant to be interpreted as a sign in the smaller type's case).
+It's very common for me to leave out intermediate casts just to make sure sign extend happens when we know it will happen, but it looks like here I simply wasn't careful enough and flubbed.
+Whoops!

 ### Conclusion